New 'disinformation' board paused amid free speech questions

 Federal and state agencies treat disinformation as a national security threat.
 In a statement announcing its launch, DHS said the new initiative would coordinate efforts around threats of Russian disinformation campaigns aimed at the U.S. and false claims that encourage migrants to travel to the U.S.-Mexico border.

-But the new board was hampered from the start by questions about its purpose, funding and work with an uneven rollout that further confused its mission.
-Mayorkas struggled to answer questions about the board’s work in front of lawmakers on Capitol Hill earlier this month.
+The new board was hampered from the start by questions about its purpose, funding and work that Mayorkas struggled to answer even as he appeared in front of lawmakers on Capitol Hill earlier this month.

-Mayorkas made the decision to pause the board in response to the cumulative negative reaction and growing concerns that it was distracting from the department’s other work on disinformation, according to two department officials who spoke on condition of anonymity to discuss internal deliberations.
+Mayorkas made the decision to pause the board after the negative reaction and growing concerns that it was hindering DHS’ other work on disinformation, according to two department officials who spoke on condition of anonymity to discuss internal deliberations.

 “The Board has been grossly and intentionally mischaracterized: it was never about censorship or policing speech in any manner,” the department said in a statement.
 “It was designed to ensure we fulfill our mission to protect the homeland, while protecting core Constitutional rights.”